CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 # Building Endurance

+## Good Textbook

+If your textbook has material keyed to each chapter, trust it.
+Both Cricket's and Swem's methods for dictation practice automatically give you more reps and higher speed for easy (short) passages.
+If you notice in advance that a passage is short, consider raising your key speeds to save repetitions.

+## Other Textbooks

 Leslie and Blanchard agree that speed will decrease as length increases, but not by how much.
 They disagree about when to start longer dictations and how to make the shift.

 My best attempt to reconcile them is:

 Do not work on duration until you are using the modified Swem's method and your starting speed for 1 minute is 80wpm.

+Begin building duration by using Blanchard's Pyramid (below).
+Only use it until you are confident you can build a 5-minute passage up to 60wpm.

 Alternate days of short and long dictations until your starting speed for 5 minutes is 80wpm and you are using the Swem's course with no modifications.
 Then reduce short dictations, but do not abandon them altogether.

-Begin building duration by using Blanchard's Pyramid (below).
-Only use it until you are confident you can build a 5-minute passage up to 60wpm.

 After that, use the modified Swem's method.

 If your long-dictation speed lags more than 20wpm below your short-dictation speed, use the pyramid again to prove that you can do the higher speed, then return to Swem's method.

-Occassionally experiment with even longer dictations, so you do not run out of concentration at the end of 5 minutes.
+Occassionally experiment with even longer dictations, to build more endurance.

 ## Professional Advice for Endurance